TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ### Callback for playing voice files
-After the voice file is played back, the event message ITMG_MAIN_EVNET_TYPE_PTT_PLAY_COMPLETE is returned, which is identified in the OnEvent function.
+After the voice file is played back, the event message ITMG_MAIN_EVNET_TYPE_PTT_PLAY_COMPLETE is returned, the action of this event should be implemented in the OnEvent function.
 The passed parameter includes result and file_path.
 ```
 public void OnEvent(ITMGContext.ITMG_MAIN_EVENT_TYPE type, Intent data) {